-The difference in daily and half-hourly tuning is the time interval used in the model output and observations in the cost function (2)(2).
-For both tuning runs we first tested the response of class II and III parameters against the cost function (2) (2) and removed those parameters that yielded only negligible or no response (as in step 2 in Seasonal tuning).
+5 The difference in daily and half-hourly tuning is the time interval used in the model output and observations in the cost function (2).
+For both tuning runs we first tested the response of class II and III parameters against the cost function (2) and removed those parameters that yielded only negligible or no response (as in step 2 in Seasonal tuning).
 The rest of the parameters (twelve) were then tuned using eight independent chains each consisting of 10 000 samples.

-It should be noted that even though the cost function (2) (2) formulation is the same for daily and half-hourly tuning, the values of the cost function are not directly comparable.
-Half-hourly tuning uses 48 approximately Gaussian distributed values (the diurnal cycle) in place of the one average daily value used by daily tuning values per day, and the resulting diurnal pattern resembles the form of the normal distribution.
+It should be noted that even though the cost function (2) formulation is the same for daily and half-hourly tuning, the values of the cost function are not directly comparable.
+Half-hourly tuning uses 48 values per day, and the resulting diurnal pattern resembles the form of the normal distribution.
 In daily tuning we use an average of these values.
 In practice the component and cost function values will be higher for half-hourly tuning.